CrutchTheClutch/CMIS-440-Project-1/README.md

 Asks the user to input their name, and favorite color.
 Then generates an appropriate response.

+_Note: The "hello1-Original" project was the project I was supplied that needed to be modified.
+The result being the "hello1" project._

 ---
 ###### This project was assigned while attending University of Maryland University College (UMUC)
 ---